sagemath/sage/CODE_OF_CONDUCT.md

 # Code of Conduct #

-This code was approved by the Sage community by a vote which ended on November 24, 2014.
+This Code was approved by the Sage community by a vote which ended on November 24, 2014.

 **The date needs to be updated if these changes are approved.**